datasciencecampus/uk-parliament-stats/README.md

 `uk-parliament-stats.py` - file to run the pipeline <br> <br>
 `requirements.txt` - information about the package dependencies <br> <br>

-### parlmentions.py

-The main python file to call.

-### config.py

-The main configuration file for the parlmentions.py pipeline.

-### /data

-Where the downloaded XML or RDS files are saved.

-### /outputs

-Where the output files are saved.

-### /user-engagement

-Files used in user/stakeholder engagement.

-### /src

-Functions to download, parse and analyse the data.

-##### /src/data_download/parliament_xml_download.py

-Python script for downloading XML files of Hansard from https://www.theyworkforyou.com/pwdata/scrapedxml/ using variables from `config.py`.

-#### /src/data_download/parliament_rds_download.py

-Python script for downloading the Harvard RDS file as a CSV.
-Use `config.py` to specify if you want to download the entire dataset (2.2 GB) or random cuts.

-#### /src/data_processing/parliament_xml_processing.py

-Python script for processing the downloaded XML files and saving to a CSV file.

-#### /src/data_processing/df_prep.py

-Python script for preparing the saved CSV file for analysis.

-#### /src/model_rules/patterns.py

-A configuration file holding labelled classification rules.

-#### /src/model_rules/topic_classification.py

-Python script that runs a spaCy model to classify topics.

-#### /src/other/config_checker.py

-Python script that makes sure the config file is ok.

-#### /src/other/ons_network.py

-Python script that calls proxies from the ONS network.

-^ To be removed if made public.

 ## Acknowledgements

 Data used to build and test this project comes from Harvard Dataverse (https://dataverse.harvard.edu/file.xhtml?persistentId=doi:10.7910/DVN/L4OAKN/W2SVMF&version=1.0).
 Due to the reliance of `R` for RDS files, we have converted this file to a CSV file ourselves and hosted on a server.